 Our Office of Newborn Screening (NBS) aims to test all infants born in Washington for a number of rare but treatable disorders.
 This testing is done using a dried blood spot specimen.
 Infants with these disorders usually appear healthy at birth.
 Screening allows the disorders to be detected and treated in time to prevent death or severe disability.
 Our program collects and reports data on:

-• our program’s follow-up activities.
+- Our program’s follow-up activities.

 Why Is Newborn Screening Data Important?